France-Albert René: Politics

 In 1964, the Seychelles People's United Party (SPUP), the forerunner to the United Seychelles (US), was formed.
 Led by René, a founding member, they campaigned for socialism and independence from Britain.
 The same year, James Mancham created the Seychelles Democratic Party (SDP), which, in contrast, represented conservatives, businessmen, and planters, and wanted closer integration with Britain.
 After being elected to the legislative assembly of the colony in 1965, he actively fought for self-government and then independence.
 Elections were held in 1966, and the SDP won.
 In 1970, Seychelles gained a new constitution, universal adult suffrage, and a governing council with an elected majority.

 In March 1970, colonial authorities and Seychellois leaders convened in London for a constitutional conference.
 The SDP pressed for closer ties with Britain, while the SPUP demanded full independence.
 A new constitution came into effect following the November 1970 elections, with Mancham as Chief Minister.
 In 1975, he became Minister of Public Works and Land Development of the coalition government.
 Negotiations with Britain led to independence on 29 June 1976, when Seychelles became a republic within the Commonwealth.
 The newly knighted Sir James Mancham was sworn in as the first President, with René as Prime Minister.
-The islands of Aldabra, Farquhar, and Des Roches, which had been previously transferred to form the British Indian Ocean Territory in 1965, were restored to Seychelles.
+The islands of Aldabra, Farquhar, and Desroches, which had been previously transferred to form the British Indian Ocean Territory in 1965, were restored to Seychelles.